 Make sure you’ve fully assessed what it’s like to live in your property.
 What’s the temperature like?
 Would it benefit from thicker carpets for added warmth or wooden floors to keep it cool?

 What’s the lighting like, at night, in the bedrooms?
 A poorly placed street lamp or neighbour’s security light can mean a horrible night’s sleep.
 Consider putting up some good quality blackout blinds, or letting the tenants provide their own.

 As we’re talking lighting, putting up your own security light can give peace of mind to tenants, especially families or people living on their own.

 Pets or no pets?

-Think about the possibility of accepting pets.
+Think about the possibility of accepting pets in order to keep a long term tenant.
 Before you completely dismiss the idea, you’d be surprised how many people we have come to us looking for a property to rent but are struggling to find a place that will accept their furry friends.

 If you’re still worried, consider adding a clause to the tenancy agreement that asks pet owners to pay for a professional, specialist deep clean when they leave, or to pay for any damage to furnishings.

 By allowing pets, you could open yourself up to a much wider market and take on some fantastic tenants that, because they have a cat or a dog, wouldn’t otherwise be able to find somewhere to rent.

 A lot of new tenants don’t own any white goods, and may not be able to afford all new ones, so the option to rent somewhere with a fridge, dishwasher and washing machine is always more desirable.
 You don’t have to spend a fortune, but opting for the best you can afford, with good energy ratings, could clinch a deal when it comes to your already attractive rental property.